 There are many Hoosier favorites sprinkled about, like the Butler Bulldog, college logos and Indiana’s torch.
 But, our favorite Hoosier, of course, is Garfield.
 The feisty feline slides into the holidays on a candy cane.

 The glorious displays end with two saluting toy soldiers dutifully guarding the Christmas Shoppe.
 We stop in every time to warm up with hot cocoa, cider and a few sweet treats.
-The cookies are just like grandma used to make.
+The cookies taste just like the ones grandma used to make.
 Browse around the Shoppe for ornaments, books and other nostalgic Christmas finds.
 On the weekend, Santa Claus and The Grinch stop by.

-You can walk through the winter wonderland for free or cruise through the displays in your car for $5 per vehicle.
-Christmas City Walkway of Lights is open from 6-10pm November 23-December 31, 2019.
+You can walk through the winter wonderland for free or cruise through the displays in your warmth and comfort of your car for $5 per vehicle.
+Or for just $25, get a season pass and drive through as many times as you like.
+Christmas City Walkway of LIghts runs from 6-10pm November 21-December 31, 2020.

-Nov. – 23 – Christmas Parade & Holiday Lighting Ceremony
+Nov. – 21 – Christmas City Parade and Lighting Ceremony

 See our calendar for holiday fun all season long!